mariamawit-a/chat_app/README.md

 # ☀️Selam

-Selam is a chat application that allows user to send texts and images with other users.
+Selam is a chat application that allows user to send texts and images that can be viewed by others.

 ## User Stories